 2 large Eggs

-4oz softened Butter (you can use Stork or Sunflower Spread if you like)
+4oz Butter (you can use Stork or Sunflower Spread if you prefer)

 1oz Cocoa Powder (please do not use drinking chocolate – it’s mostly sugar & will alter your cake)

 1 tablespoon Milk (either full fat or semi-skimmed)

 Pre-heat the oven to 190*C.